Identifying and hiring external talent will always be a top priority for practically all businesses.

 - 4) Democratize work to enable employees to contribute: Evie suggested businesses invest in ‘talent platforms’ that can help match specific employees to worthwhile work that needs to be completed across the company.
 She noted there are solutions out there that offer AI-driven recommendations regarding which employees are good fits for specific work opportunities.

 - 5) Ensure each department across your organization is agile: Agility and flexibility among team leaders is critical to create a culture of learning and talent-sharing.
-Without an agile mindset, Edie noted, companies will find it difficult to tap into internal resources and achieve their desired objectives.
+Without an agile mindset, companies will find it difficult to tap into internal resources and achieve their desired objectives.

 - 6) Bust the functional silos that exist throughout the business: The ‘silo mentality’ is prevalent at businesses across sectors and of different sizes.
 Breaking down these organizational silos — particularly across departments and teams within each department — is how companies can make the most of employees’ ‘hidden talent’ and, in turn, accelerate growth.